Stocks Retreat on Disappointing Earnings

-U.S. stock indexes pulled back Thursday, as disappointing earnings reports put pressure on shares of consumer-discretionary companies.
+U.S. stock indexes pulled back, as disappointing earnings reports put pressure on shares of consumer-discretionary companies.

 Continue Reading Below